 Racial Inequality and Public Policy

-The Wilkins Center is dedicated to finding solutions to racial and ethnic inequality.
+The Roy Wilkins Center for Human Relations and Social Justice is dedicated to finding solutions to racial and ethnic inequality.
 Using an integrated model of research, dialogue, and community partnerships, the center guides and empowers policymakers and community leaders in developing and promoting solutions to the problems of racism and racial and ethnic inequality.

 The center brings together a broad range of expertise to produce cutting-edge research, influence public policy, and implement viable programs on such topics as disparities, racial and economic inequality, educational opportunity gaps, and the impact and role of crime in minority communities.
 The center's four objectives are: